-Strategy Activity

-(Formulate an opinion and state that opinion

-clearly)

-Topic Sentence (Formulate a topic sentence expressing an opinion)

-Reason (Give at least three reasons to support the topic sentence) Explanation (Explain your reasons)
+Strategy Activity ick an idea (Formulate an opinion a clearly) a or opinion. and state that opinion rganize an ideas for each part of a (Organize notes by comporganizer) d generate notes and the TREE. pleting a graphic Topic Sentence (Formulate a topic sentence expressing an opinion) Reason (Give at least three reasons to support the topic sentence) Explanation (Explain your reasons)

-Ending (Formulate a statement to summarize the topic sentence) rite and say (Write a complete parag developed using the TRE raph.
+Ending (Formulate a statement to summarize the topic sentence) rite and say (Write a complete parage) developed using the TRE raph.
 Follow the plan